Royals vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has nine doubles, a triple, 14 home runs, 43 walks and 54 RBI (79 total hits).
-He has stolen nine bases.
+- Randy Arozarena has 80 hits with nine doubles, a triple, 14 home runs and 43 walks.
+He has driven in 54 runs with nine stolen bases.

-- Arozarena heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .500 with a double, a home run, two walks and six RBI.
+- Arozarena has picked up at least one hit in four games in a row.
+In his last five games he is hitting .400 with a double, a home run, two walks and six RBI.

 Arozarena Recent Games